nixworks/public/news/2010/08/8/index.md

 ##### Embassy
 ### [Several countries evacuate staff from their embassies in Moscow due to the 2010 Russian wildfires including Germany, Austria, Poland and Canada, ](/news/2010/08/8/several-countries-evacuate-staff-from-their-embassies-in-moscow-due-to-the-2010-russian-wildfires-including-germany-austria-poland-and-can.md)
-_Context: Austria, Canada, Germany, Moscow, Poland, embassy, the recent wildfires_
+_Context: Austria, Canada, Germany, Moscow, Polish, embassy, the recent wildfires_

 ##### Copiapo
 ### [There is a further cave-in at the mine near Copiapo, Chile where people have been working since Thursday to rescue 34 miners trapped underground; work is currently suspended in an incident that is rare in that part of the world. ](/news/2010/08/8/there-is-a-further-cave-in-at-the-mine-near-copiapa3-chile-where-people-have-been-working-since-thursday-to-rescue-34-miners-trapped-underg.md)